-The most vulnerable communities in Contra Costa County based on a comparison of census tracts based
+The most vulnerable communities in Contra Costa County based on a comparison of census tracts based on social, economic, medical, biological and environmental characteristics shows that the communities to

 13 Sutter Health.
 Sutter Delta Medical Center.
 2019 CHNA

 14 Ibio